 1. The weather & long days

 Now, talking about the weather.
-It is so unpredictable, but usually June is pretty great!
+It is so unpredictable, but usually, June is pretty great!
 There is sun most of the day and even if it is raining, it does not last for the whole day.
-If we take as examples the last 2 years, it has not been much rain in June.
+If we take as examples for the last 2 years, it has not been much rain in June.
 On top of this, Sweden is never extremely hot.
-It is warm enough to be in a t-shirt but not that hot that you cannot do anything.
-It allows you to travel light and without too many luggages.
+It is warm enough to wear just a t-shirt but not that hot that you cannot do anything.
+It allows you to travel light and without too much luggage.

 2. The city is alive